cmcneile/Mars_power_profile/README.md

-# Code to compute the power profile of contact lenses using the MARS algorithm
+# Code to compute the power profile of contact lenses using the EARTH algorithm

-Matlab code to fit the power profile of contact lenses using the MARS algorithm.
+Matlab code to fit the power profile of contact lenses using the EARTH algorithm.

-The Multivariate adaptive regression spline (MARS) is a non-parametric regression algorithm.
+The Multivariate adaptive regression spline (MARS known as the EARTH algorithm) is a non-parametric regression algorithm.
 See https://en.wikipedia.org/wiki/Multivariate_adaptive_regression_spline for
 an overview of the algorithm.